 How common is shingles?

 Every year in the United States shingles affects between 500,000 and 1 million people.
 Individuals have a 20-30 percent chance of getting shingles during their lifetime.
 About half of the people who live to 85 years old will get shingles.

 Is shingles dangerous?

 Although people do not die from shingles, they can be severely hurt by it.
 Perhaps the most common and debilitating complication is persistent, long-lived pain.
-The pain can be so severe that it leads to sleeplessness, feelings of helplessness and depression, weight loss, anorexia, interference with basic daily activities such as dressing, bathing and eating, and an inability to participate in normal social activities.
+The pain can be so severe that it leads to sleeplessness; feelings of helplessness and depression; weight loss; anorexia; interference with basic daily activities, such as dressing, bathing and eating; and inability to participate in normal social activities.
 The pain can last for months or even years.
-Alongside the pain of labor and the pain of corneal abrasions, the pain caused by shingles is among the most debilitating pains in medicine.
-The pain of shingles can be so relentlessly debilitating that it can be a cause for suicide.
+Alongside the pain caused by labor and that of corneal abrasions, the pain caused by shingles is among the most debilitating pains in medicine.
+Shingles-induced pain can be so relentlessly debilitating that it can be a cause for suicide.